umer936/umer936.com/cakefest-2025/Notes.md

 Sentry is an app used by many here and it has everything.
 You can see who did what.
 What broke, why, and more.
 People can submit feedback/bug reports.
 And you can see if queries are performing well, use it across like any kind of software, not just CakePHP or PHP.
 There are others like this but this is the idea - not just compiling the errors together, but total app improvement.
 Kevin has a plugin for connecting CakePHP to Sentry.

 So I tried it, and it was... overwhelming.
-If our team were bigger and had thousands of concurrent users or something, definitely a good path to go.
+If our team were bigger and we had thousands of concurrent users or something, definitely a good path to go.
 But for a dozen users per site across a bunch of sites?
 Overkill.
 So I looked for something more streamlined.
 GlitchTip was one and actually just uses the same Sentry API so you can use the same plugin from Kevin and be done.
-You put your sites in and it compiles them together and adds some context.
+You put your sites in and it puts them together and adds some context.
 But more importantly, shows you where the error is...
 Nice!

 Other options may fit your workflow better, but the point is that it's not all or nothing; do to where you're comfortable setting up and maintaining.